L’impact du stress sur la fertilité

 Good news , there are several solutions to help you reduce daily stress and take care of your menstrual cycle:

-First of all, it is important to be aware of the triggers of stress and to reduce as much as possible the sources that can accentuate it.
+First and foremost, it is important to become aware of the triggers of stress and to minimize the sources that can exacerbate it.

 Why not take a little break from social media?
-We know that these days, images and messages conveyed via social platforms are levers that can generate toxic behaviors and disrupt our mental well-being.
+We know that nowadays, the images and messages conveyed through social platforms can trigger toxic behaviors and disrupt our mental well-being.
 The body responds to the messages we send it.

 A healthy body in a healthy mind!
 Diet has a key impact on the balance of our body and our mental health.
-Research has been demonstrating, for some time, the close link between the balance of the intestinal microbiota on the development of certain diseases and the impact on mental health.
-[2] Therefore, adopt an anti-inflammatory, varied diet, favoring seasonal fruits and vegetables, minerals and vitamins essential to the menstrual cycle such as: iron, magnesium, Omega 3, vitamins B and D.
+Research has been demonstrating for some time the close link between the balance of the gut microbiota and the development of certain diseases, as well as its impact on mental health.
+[2] Therefore, adopt an anti-inflammatory, varied diet, favouring seasonal fruits and vegetables, minerals and vitamins essential to the menstrual cycle such as: iron, magnesium, Omega 3, vitamins B and D.

 Infusion of medicinal plants

-Some so-called adaptogenic plants can also help you reduce stress thanks to their calming effect on the nervous system.
-Prevention is better than cure – so if you feel the first symptoms of stress, prepare yourself a herbal tea based on medicinal plants such as chamomile, lemon balm, ashwagandha, lemon verbena, etc.
+Certain plants known as adaptogens can also help you reduce stress thanks to their calming effect on the nervous system.
+Prevention is better than cure – so if you feel the first symptoms of stress, prepare yourself an herbal tea made with medicinal plants such as chamomile, lemon balm, ashwagandha, lemon verbena, etc.

-Psst: Try our two comforting herbal teas Le temps d’une fleur And Blood for blood vitamin to consume without moderation during your menstrual phase and to help you feel better and find your inner balance.
+Psst: Try our two comforting herbal teas , A Moment's Flower And Blood for blood vitamin Consume without moderation during your menstrual phase to help you feel better and regain your inner balance.

-Practice a physical activity that you enjoy: yoga, HIIT, dance… There is no longer any need to demonstrate the benefits of regular physical activity on the entire body and the preventive action on stress.
-In particular thanks to the release of endorphins, also called the happiness hormone after an activity of at least 30 minutes.
+Engage in a physical activity you enjoy: yoga, HIIT, dance… The benefits of regular physical activity for the entire body and its preventative effect on stress are well-established.
+This is largely due to the release of endorphins, also known as the "feel-good" hormone, after at least 30 minutes of activity.

 Become aware of your breathing

 Breathe!
-Breathing allows your body to send the message that "everything is fine, I am NOT in danger".
-There are a multitude of benefits of conscious breathing that will help you reduce your heart rate, improve your sleep, avoid blockages in the body, promote a feeling of serenity and many others.
+Breathing allows your body to send the message that "everything is okay, I am NOT in danger."
+There are a multitude of benefits to conscious breathing that will help you lower your heart rate, improve your sleep, prevent blockages in the body, promote a sense of serenity, and much more.

-Important note: The information contained in this article is for informational and educational purposes only and is not a substitute for the advice of a licensed healthcare practitioner.
-It is strongly recommended that you consult your healthcare specialist in case of doubt to obtain medical advice tailored to your condition.
+Important note: The information in this article is for informational and educational purposes only and is not a substitute for professional medical advice.
+It is strongly recommended that you consult your healthcare provider if you have any doubts or concerns to obtain medical advice tailored to your specific condition.

 Back to blog